 In the late 19th and early 20th centuries, a new kind of professional social reformer, James Naismith, sought to impact the society with a new method he invented.
 A Canadian American bodily training expert created the sport of basketball in 1891.
 Naismith was the first member of the Basketball Hall of Fame in 1959.
 This person was trained in scientific theory and was confident in the wide applicability of his expertise.
 He believed that competitive team games were an efficient way of molding young men and women’s physical, social, and moral characteristics.
 It was one of the first concrete manifestations of his outlooks.

 Soon, this game caught attention, and educators and reformers started using it to teach children and young adults particular values in high schools, colleges, and other institutions.
 It was seen as a cohesive tool for society.
 Yet often, it might change into an extraordinarily aggressive public spectacle, performed in front of crowds via way of means of specialists and professional amateurs.
+Read on to learn more interesting facts about basketball, including how betting on basketball works.

 On November 6, 1861, James Naismith was born in Almonte, Ontario, Canada, to John and Margaret (Young) Naismith.
 He was the eldest son of Scottish immigrants and left his parents at 18 years of age.
 Naismith spent the bulk of his time playing outdoor games with his friends and soon developed a passion for sports and physical activity.
 A popular game he often played was “duck on a rock.”
 It wasn’t long before the kids realized that their success rate was too low if they threw the rock directly past the guard like a baseball.
 So, they started lobbing it high in the air, arching over the guard.
 The guidelines of the sport and the improvement of the lob shot caught with James and later have become the premise of basketball and gave him the name of “Founder of Basketball.”